Nokubonga Mgqatsa

 • Rono Betty (Rhodes University) – Trends, values, and demands for nature’s contribution to people (NCP) in forested ecosystems: Mau forest in Kenya.
 (Ongoing).

-• Beukes Maya (Rhodes University) – Spatial and temporal drivers of mammal communities across a multi-dimensional landscape gradient in a semi-arid mountain catchment.
-(Ongoing).
+• Beukes Maya (Rhodes University) – Drivers of mammal communities across multi-dimensional landscape gradients in the semi-arid Baviaanskloof catchment, South Africa.
+PhD.
+2026.

 • Comley Jess (Rhodes University) – Carnivore intra-guild competition in Selati Game Reserve, Limpopo Province, South Africa.
 PhD, 2020.